lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

       "https://browserid.org"
     );

-In the event of a failure, the should emit a 'failure' message with an optional developer readable error message:
+In the event of a failure, a 'failure' message should be emitted with an optional developer readable error message:

     {